iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/npr-cameras.md

 Need to monitor vehicles or automate entry to your property?
 BaseLink connects you with experienced network engineers{{$doc.location}} who install NPR (number plate recognition) camera systems designed to capture, record, and respond to vehicle movement in real time.

 #description
 Our engineers install high-resolution NPR cameras with the right angle and positioning to clearly capture number plates — day or night, rain or shine.
-Whether you’re securing a gated home, car park, or business premises, we’ll tailor the setup to your needs.
+Whether you're securing a gated home, car park, or business premises, we'll tailor the setup to your needs.

 #description
 Each camera is connected to a recording and database system that logs vehicle entries and can trigger alerts or reports.
 You can also integrate the system with automated gates or barriers for seamless, hands-free access.